 Prepayment review process overview

 Humana (or its designee) conducts prepayment reviews of healthcare providers' records related to services rendered to Humana members.
 During such reviews, the healthcare provider is asked to allow Humana access to medical records and billing documents that support the charges billed.

-The Treatment, Payment and Health Care Operations (TPO) exception under the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule (45 CFR 164.506) allows the release of medical records containing protected health information between covered entities without additional authorization for the payment of healthcare claims.
+The Treatment, Payment and Health Care Operations (TPO) exception under the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Privacy Rule (45 CFR 164.506) allows the release of medical records containing protected health information between covered entities without additional authorization for the payment of healthcare claims.
 Healthcare providers who believe that an additional release authorization for this review is necessary should obtain from Humana members their authorization for release of the medical records to Humana, along with the healthcare provider’s consent-to-treatment forms, or the requirement will be waived if permitted by law.

 Humana utilizes, but is not limited to, the resources listed below to conduct its reviews.
 These are widely acknowledged national guidelines for billing practices and support the concept of uniform billing for all payers:

 - Centers for Medicare & Medicaid Services (CMS) guidelines as stated in Medicare manuals